RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab3.3_jaeger.md

 Inspect the traces.
 <blockquote>
 <i class="fa fa-desktop"></i>
-On the left bar under 'Search', select 'app-ui.microservies-demo' for 'Service' and 'userprofile-microservices-demo.svc.cluster.local'for 'Operation'.
+On the left bar under 'Search', select 'app-ui.microservices-demo' for 'Service' and 'userprofile-microservices-demo.svc.cluster.local' for 'Operation'.
 </blockquote>

 <blockquote>